National Medical Lab Professionals Recognition Week 2022: An Expert's Advocacy Guide

 Rutgers’ program temporarily changed, as well, due to limitations caused by Covid-19.
 All of its students completed ten days of clinical rotation followed by 15 days of lab simulation, in which they utilized lab simulation software.

 “We had to be very creative.
 We redid our entire curriculum and had the students do lab simulations every single day to fulfill the competencies that they needed to graduate,” Dr. Josko said.
+“But now we’re back.
+There are no abbreviated rotations this year (2022).”

 To address the shortage issue, the American Society for Clinical Laboratory Science (ASCLS) is calling for an expansion of the Title VII health professions program, which provides education and training opportunities in high-demand disciplines, to include medical laboratory science.